signature18632/intmax2/README.md

 ```bash
 (cd store-vault-server && sqlx database reset -y && cd ../validity-prover && sqlx database reset -y && cd ../withdrawal-server && sqlx database reset -y)
 ```

+# Overview

+**store-vault-server:**
+A server that stores backups of user's local states.
+It also acts as a mailbox for sending necessary data to a receiver during transfers.

+**balance-prover:**
+A server that generates client-side ZKPs on behalf of users.
+This server maintains no state.

+**validity-prover:**
+A server that generates ZKPs related to onchain information.
+It collects onchain data and generates corresponding ZKPs.

+**block-builder:**
+A server that receives transactions from users and generates blocks.

+**withdrawal-server:**
+A server that receives withdrawal requests from users and writes them to the database.